-In manual exposure < $M\!\!\!\!M$ >, you can set the aperture with the < $m\!\!\!\!\!/$ > or < () > dial.
+In manual exposure <M>, you can set the aperture with the <> or <> dial.

-While looking at the rear LCD panel, you can press <(m) > to switch to the other card or to change the image size.
-To switch to the other card, turn the <(m) > dial.
-To change the image size, turn the <(m) > dial.
+While looking at the rear LCD panel, you can press < > > to switch to the other card or to change the image size.
+To switch to the other card, turn the < > > dial.
+To change the image size, turn the < > > dial.

-BAW: One-touch image quality setting
+RAW: One-touch image quality setting

 When you press the button assigned to this function, you can switch to the image size set here.
-While the camera switches the image size, the image size on the rear LCD panel and I or III in the viewfinder will blink.
+While the camera switches the image size, the image size on the rear LCD panel and we or which in the viewfinder will blink.
 After the shooting ends, the One-touch image quality setting will be canceled automatically and the camera will switch back to the previous image-recording quality.

-\5: In step 3 on page 337, if you press the <INFO.> button, you can set the image size for this function to switch to.
+5: In step 3 on page 337, if you press the <INFO.> button, you can set the image size for this function to switch to.

-Break H: One-touch image quality (hold)
+RAW H: One-touch image quality (hold)

 When you press the button assigned to this function, you can switch to the image size set here.
-While the camera switches the image size, the image size on the rear LCD panel and I or III in the viewfinder will blink.
+While the camera switches the image size, the image size on the rear LCD panel and record or record in the viewfinder will blink.
 Even after shooting, the One-touch image quality setting will not be canceled automatically.
 To revert to the previous image size, press the button assigned to this function again.

-\5: In step 3 on page 337, if you press the <INFO.> button, you can set the image size for this function to switch to.
+5: In step 3 on page 337, if you press the <INFO.> button, you can set the image size for this function to switch to.